 Venue: Dr. D. Sundaresan Auditorium, NDRI, Karnal

-The organizers anticipate the participation of professionals, scientists, and academicians holding prominent positions in the dairy, food, ingredients, and pharmaceutical sectors.
-Additionally, senior officials from both central and state government bodies, chief executives of cooperatives and private enterprises, representatives from NGOs, farmers' organizations, and rural development agencies are expected to attend.
+The organizers anticipate participation of over 500 delegates from across the nation and abroad, representing a diverse spectrum of expertise.
+Among them will be progressive farmers, agriculturists, professionals, scientists, and academicians holding prominent positions in the dairy, food, ingredients, and pharmaceutical sectors.
+Additionally, senior officials from both central and state government bodies, Chief Executives of cooperatives and private enterprises, representatives from NGOs, farmers' organizations, and rural development agencies are expected to attend.

 Download Delegate Regn.
 Form from www.ndrigrads.com

 Opportunities are available for organizations, members and others to join as sponsors and promote their corporate image in the industry.
 Organizations / members are requested to contact the Organizing Secretary.
-The sponsorship charges are:
+The sponsorship charges (GST Extra wherever applicable) are:

 Download Sponsorship Form from www.ndrigrads.com